Juniper/contrail-specs/neutron_FWaaSv2.md

 ## 9.3 System tests
 * End to end tests
 * Regression tests
-* Check performance impact, that vrouter througput is maintained with this firewall rules
+* Check performance impact, that vrouter throughput is maintained with this firewall rules

 # 10. Documentation Impact